marybethlee/listen/README.md

 createdb listen_development
 ```

-From there, you can run `rake db:migrate` to create a comments table, and set up the trigger to listen for insertions to the comments database and send information to  using the `notify` function.
+From there, you can run `rake db:migrate` to create a comments table, and set up the trigger to listen for insertions to the comments table and send information to  using the `notify` function.

 ### Running the application